Diego Callai

 Diego Callai Silva (born 18 July 2004) is a Brazilian professional footballer who plays as a goalkeeper for Primeira Liga club Sporting CP.

 Club career

 A youth product of the Brazilian club Juventude, Callai moved to the youth academy of Sporting CP in 2015.
 On 23 July 2020, he signed his first professional contract with Sporting and was promoted to Sporting CP B in 2021.
 In the summer of 2021, he joined the senior team during preseason and was promoted as their third goalkeeper.
 On 22 April 2022, he extended his contract with Sporting CP until 2027.

-On 11 January 2024, he joined Feirense on loan in the Liga Portugal 2.
+On 11 January 2024, Callai joined Feirense on loan in Liga Portugal 2.

-Em Maio de 2024 sagrou-se campeão nacional pelo Sporting Clube de Portugal.
+On 12 December 2025, while starting regularly for Sporting B, competing in Liga Portugal 2, Callai extended his contract with the club until 2030, with his release clause being set at €80 million.

 Personal life

 Callai is the son of the Brazilian former goalkeeper Diego Costa Silva.
 He holds Brazilian, Italian and Portuguese nationalities.